MiXiEEE/Potato-software/README.md

 Ronald: +genres.html and  some other improvings 19:00-23:00 ( ~4h );
 Problems - logo in desktop page is hidden, but in botstrap appears (WTF);

+Note: in admin.php and movies.php in navbar, where is Movies, change href from index.php to movies.php